fybrik/fybrik/site/docs/get-started/OneClickDemo.md

 All your require for the demo is a working bash terminal and docker installed.
 The demo will make a bin folder at your current directory with all the required dependencies for Fybrik.

-Fybrik uses a data catlog called [OpenMetaData](https://open-metadata.org/), that mainly provides metadata about assets.
-Fybrik can also use Katalog, a data catalog stub, strictly used for demos, testing and evaluation purposes.

 ## The Demo
-We recommend trying Fybrik with its main data catlog [OpenMetaData](https://open-metadata.org/), but it takes ~25 minutes on most machines, so grab a coffee while you wait!
+We recommend trying Fybrik with its main data catalog [OpenMetaData](https://open-metadata.org/), but it takes ~25 minutes on most machines, so grab a coffee while you wait!
-Alternatively you can try Fybrik with Katalog, to see a demo that takes ~5 minutes.
+Alternatively you can try Fybrik with Katalog,  a data catalog stub, strictly used for demos, to see a demo that takes ~5 minutes.

 === "Demo with OpenMetaData"
     ```bash